lightninglabs/lightning-api/source/rest/index.html.md

 ----- | ---- | -----------
-global | boolean | / If set, then this update applies to all currently active channels. chan_point | [ChannelPoint](#channelpoint) | / If set, this update will target a specific channel. base_fee_msat | int64 | / The base fee charged regardless of the number of milli-satoshis sent. fee_rate | double | / The effective fee rate in milli-satoshis.
+global | boolean | / If set, then this update applies to all currently active channels. chan_point | [ChannelPoint](#channelpoint) | / If set, this update will target a specific channel. base_fee_msat | string | / The base fee charged regardless of the number of milli-satoshis sent. fee_rate | double | / The effective fee rate in milli-satoshis.
 The precision of this value goes up to 6 decimal places, so 1e-6. time_lock_delta | int64 | / The required timelock delta for HTLCs forwarded over the channel.